 - Once you see the terminal application, enter this exact text:

-uname -mThat is 'uname' without the ', followed by a space, a dash and a small letter 'm'.
+uname -mThat is uname, followed by a space, a dash (-) and a small letter m.

 Once you are convinced that you have entered this exact text string correctly, press the enter key on your keyboard.
-This is the key a the right of your keyboard you usually use to start a new line when typing text.
-It is typically labeled 'Enter' or 'Return' or with a symbol that looks like this: ↵
+This is the key a the right of your keyboard you usually use to start a new line when typing text into a text editor.
+It is typically labeled Enter or Return or with a symbol that looks like this: ↵

 - The terminal will now show some information.

-- Write down what system you are using and close the terminal application clicking the red X at the top left.
+- Write down what system you are using and close the terminal application clicking the red x symbol at the top left.